elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 # Data Analysis

-We reused the notebook originally developed at BioHackathon 2020 (https://biohackrxiv.org/v3jct/) and since evolved for the IDP-IG ().
-We include the HCLS Dataset Description profile statistics queries, read in from an existing [repository](https://github.com/AlasdairGray/HCLS-Stats-Queries).
+We reused the notebook originally developed at BioHackathon 2020 (https://biohackrxiv.org/v3jct/) and since evolved for the Intrinsically Disordered Protein Knowledge Graph (IDP-KG) [@gray_idp-kg_2022].
+We include the HCLS Dataset Description profile statistics queries ([§6](https://www.w3.org/TR/hcls-dataset/#s6_6) [@Dumontier:HCLS-datadesc:PeerJ2016], read in from an existing [repository](https://github.com/AlasdairGray/HCLS-Stats-Queries).
 We also include [queries](https://github.com/BioSchemas/bioschemas-data-harvesting/tree/main/queries) developed specifically for the analysis of the Bioschemas harvested data.

-To use the notebook (linked at the end of the report), you simply need to run all cells and then select the query you would like to run from the resulting dropdown menu.
+To use the [notebook (MyBinder launcher)](https://mybinder.org/v2/gh/BioSchemas/bioschemas-data-harvesting/HEAD?labpath=AnalysisQueries.ipynb), you simply need to run all cells and then select the query you would like to execute from the resulting dropdown menu.

+We now present the results of the queries obtained during the hackathon.

 ## HCLS Dataset Statistics

 We include here a selection of results from some of the HCLS statistics queries.
+We focus on those providing the most interesting statistics for the available data.
 For the full set of queries and results, please run the notebook.

 ### Number of triples

+This is the raw count of the number of triples contained in the triplestore repository.

 | triples |
 | ---: |